Amxnnn/Baatcheet/README.md

-﻿# Baatcheet
+﻿#Ghost Room

  "Connect with others in real-time, anywhere, anytime."
+ GhostRoom
- BaatCheet is a web-based real-time chat application that enables users to create temporary rooms for instant messaging.
+ is a web-based real-time chat application that enables users to create temporary rooms for instant messaging.
 With BaatCheet, users can connect with others in real-time, share thoughts, ideas, and conversations, and enjoy seamless communication.